syncfusion-content/windowsforms-docs/WindowsForms/PivotGrid/Serialization-and-Deserialization.md

 {% endtabs %}

-### Serialize expand and collapse state
+### Serializing expand and collapse state

-By default, pivot grid allows to serialize the expand and collapse operation.
-The serialization of expand and collapse state of pivot items can be disabled by setting the 'SerializeExpandCollapseState' property to false.
+By default, the pivot grid control allows to serialize the expand and collapse state of expanders in row and column headers.
+The serialization of expand and collapse state of expanders can be disabled by setting the [SerializeExpandCollapseState](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.PivotAnalysis.Windows~Syncfusion.Windows.Forms.PivotAnalysis.Serialization.SerializationOptions~SerializeExpandCollapseState.html) property to false.

 {% tabs %}